Movatterモバイル変換

 Hurd is the oldest of three sons.
 He was raised inGrand Junction, Colorado.
 His father was a psychologist who counseled low-income families.[3]
 His mother died of cancer while he was in high school.[4]

 Hurd graduated fromGrand Junction High School and earned abachelor's degree in philosophy from theUniversity of Notre Dame.
 After college, he worked for the Grand Junction AreaChamber of Commerce and then attended theUniversity of Denver Law School, where he earned aJuris Doctor.[5]
 Hurdclerked forTimothy Tymkovich, the chief judge of theUnited States Court of Appeals for the Tenth Circuit, and then joined an international law firm based in New York City.
-He moved back to Grand Junction in 2014 to start his own law firm, then joined Ireland Stapleton Pryor & Pascoe, running its Grand Junction office.[6]
+He moved back to Grand Junction in 2014 to start his own law firm, then joined Ireland Stapleton Pryor & Pascoe, managing its Grand Junction office.[6]

 U.S. House of Representatives